aredn/documentation/arednGettingStarted/node_admin.rst

   To delete a tag or option, click the [-] icon on the right of the existing row for the item you wish to delete.
 You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` any changes.

-  DHCP Server Enable/Disable ???
-    If you choose to disable the DHCP server, you must manually configure the host IP addresses to be within the LAN network range.
-There should be only one DHCP server for each IP address scope or range, so you may need to disable your node's DHCP server if there is already another device providing DHCP services on your node's local area network.
-Click this link for additional information on `Dynamic Host Control Protocol <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`_.

 Ethernet Ports & Xlinks
 -----------------------

-If you have a supported multiport device, then you will see an *Ethernet Ports and Xlinks* section.
-This provides a way for you to configure the ports on your multiport node.
-For more information on the AREDN® VLANs being used, refer to the *VLAN* description in the **Network Settings** section above.
+If you have a supported multiport device, then the *Ethernet Ports and Xlinks* section will be displayed.
+This provides a way for you to configure the ports on your multiport device.
+For more information on the VLANs being used, refer to the *VLAN* description in the *Advanced Options* section of **Network** settings.
 Context-sensitive help is available by clicking the ``Help`` button.

 .. image:: _images/admin-ports-xlinks.png